UKHomeOffice/callisto-accruals-restapi/docs/storage.md

 <h2 id="tocS_AHW_Type_Definition">AHW_type_definition</h2>

 Staff on different AHW contract types (AAA, SDA etc) have different parameters which affect the calculation of their accruals.
-This table holds those variations
+This table holds those variations.

 ### Properties